jhroemer/jhroemer.github.io/blog/2022-04-08-encapsulate-data-fetching-layer.md

 };
 ```

-Now we have a very useful function that can be used throughout the application when we have to make `GET` requests to the API in question.
+Suddenly we have a modular and generic function that can be used throughout the application, in a variety of situation, when we have to make `GET` requests to the API in question.
 We do no longer have the mental overhead of remembering how we call our API, and we can easily change the library we use to do so.
 This is a better abstraction.

 ### Template literal types for endpoint paths